lebaston100/obsFilterMonitor/README.md

 - Start OBS, open the "Tools" menu and select "obs-websocket Settings"
 - Make sure that "Enable Websocket server" is checked
-- [Download this repository](https://github.com/lebaston100/obsFilterMonitor/archive/master.zip) and unpack or clone it
+- [Download this repository](https://github.com/lebaston100/obsFilterMonitor/archive/master.zip) and unpack or git clone it

-Simple setup on windows:
+Simple setup on windows when not using configuration manager script:
 - Launch the "transferSettings.bat".
 This will find the configuration values in your locally installed obs and put them into the right place for you.
-This can only be done once.
+This can only be done once and also will disable use of the settings python script.

 Setup otherwise:
 - (If "Enable Authentication" is enabled) In the "obs-websocket Settings" copy the websocket password for later by clicking on "Show Connect Info"-Button -> Next to the "Server Password" field -> "Copy"-Button